HDMI audio output hell

 This is a gigantic PITA.
 I can't believe some people still think proprietary software has good support for proprietary hardware - Even with a relatively simple setup like this, many hours of searching forums, installing and reinstalling drivers, fiddling with the BIOS and sound settings still hasn't produced any sound.

-- Upgraded the A/V receiver firmware.
+- Upgraded the A/V receiver firmware (Update: sorry, the link is dead).
 This was easy since I've connected it to the Internet.
 It's now got the latest firmware.

-- Installed, removed and reinstalled the latest video driver - Catalyst Software Suite 12.8.
+- Installed, removed and reinstalled the latest video driver - Catalyst Software Suite 12.8 (Update: sorry, the link is dead).
 I rebooted after each step.

 - When I plug in the HDMI cable, a device called Generic PnP Monitor is added to the Devices list.
 I know it corresponds to the A/V receiver, because it is removed again if I unplug the cable.
 This messed up the dual-screen display the first time I plugged in the HDMI cable, making only the secondary display active until I managed to move the Catalyst Control Center window from the invisible desktop to the visible one.